 What has been the experience of other cities with implemented social districts?

-1. There are currently social districts in many states, including: Mississippi, Alabama, Ohio, Louisiana, Georgia, Oregon, Missouri, Nevada, Florida, New Jersey, Michigan.
+1. There are currently social districts in many states, including: Mississippi, Alabama, Ohio, Louisiana, Georgia, Oregon, Missouri, Nevada, Florida, New Jersey, Michigan and North Carolina.

 2. Most cities have reported minimal to no increase in crime, 911 calls, destruction of property, or hospitalizations.